postlund/pyatv/docs/development/features.md

 ---
 # Features

-It is possible to obtain information about available features of a device, e.g. if it supports playback actions or power management, using `interface.Features`.
-Supported features are listed in `const.FeatureName`.
+It is possible to obtain information about available features of a device, e.g. if it supports playback actions or power management, using {% include api i="interface.Features" %}.
+Supported features are listed in {% include api i="const.FeatureName" %}.

 ## Feature State